Troubleshooting

 OTP not matching Google Authenticator

-Legacy versions of authenticators may accept any plain text as a secret without validation, even if it is not a valid Base32.
-This can cause discrepancies between tokens generated by otplib (which expects Base32 by default) and the authenticator app.
+Legacy authenticators may accept any plain text as a secret without validating it as Base32.
+This can cause mismatches between tokens generated by otplib (which expects Base32 by default) and the authenticator app.

-If you find that your tokens do not match the authenticator's output, it might be due to character normalization performed by the app.
-Some legacy authenticator apps, when detecting a non-bae32 string will attempt to normalise it before storing.
+If your tokens do not match the authenticator output, it might be due to character normalization performed by the app.

-You can use the following helper to normalize your secret string (though your mileage may vary as it is dependent on what the app does):
+You can use the following helper to normalize your secret string:

 // This is not included in this library.